TZstatsADS/fall2022-project1-ShreyaSinha59/README.md

 Please see each subfolder for a README file.

 # To Reproduce this Project
-1. Download the dataset from Kaggle and then use it.
+1. Download the dataset from data folder
-2. The generated report is present in docs.
+2. Use the file in doc i.e report.ipynb to use it.